ATHISH-RAJ-MOHAN/AI-Patient-Case-Collaboration-System/README.md

 - Async SQLAlchemy models (User)
 - Secure token decoding and validation
 - Multi user group chat using websockets with http endpoints
-- simple html page for testing the multi user
+- Simple html page for testing the multi-user group chat

 This forms the foundation for protected doctor‑only features in the healthcare system.